 • Completely removed the encryption/decryption screen.
 Users didn't understand it and it was extra steps that could be integrated into the chat application itself like Signal does.

 • I changed names to nicknames to encourage users to not use their own names, this will increase security.

 • I added a pin number which so users have a forced level of security.
 Some users won't like that but many will know that the person they are messaging is under the same restrictions, adding an extra level of security from all users.

 • Messages auto self destruct based on a globally set time which can be altered individually by the user that sent them.

-• Tool tips which the user must click out of that recommend avoiding using a real name or picture of themselves.
+• Tooltips that the user must click out of that recommend avoiding using a real name or picture of themselves.

-• Settings to change whether the message's preview shoes & if notifications display on your phone.
+• Settings to change whether the message's preview shows & if notifications display on your phone.

 • Favorites added, via a star method.